fekerel/cbrn-to-fakeapi/GUIDE.md

 - Do not use `describe.only` or `it.only`.
 - Before generating endpoints/tests, run `npm run openapi:fetch` to refresh `openapi.json`.
 - Tests are TypeScript and run with Mocha via `npm run test:fake`.
 The bootstrap file handles per-file DB reset; do NOT reset DB in tests.
+- Use the OpenAPI schema to drive assertions beyond basic type checks (see 5.1 Schema-driven assertions).

 ## 1) Environment and scripts
 - Node.js 18+ required.